patricklam/plam.new-webpage/content/post/20200904-intl-covid-munging.md

 country, but rather in a couple of hotspots.
 We saw, for instance, how New York was a hotspot for the US, and how Quebec was a hotspot for Canada.
-(I will agree that per-capita numbers in e.g. a city say something about how likely it is to encounter a case in that city.)
+(I will agree that per-capita numbers in e.g. a city say something about how likely it is to encounter a case in that city.
+[Edit: A valid implication is that per-capita numbers in a city can serve as an approximation of the risk level involved in being out and around in that city; but I'll reiterate that I don't think that one should say that X is doing better or worse than Y because its per-capita number is lower or higher.])

 So here are the results of my data munging.